Michael Bierut, DAAP '80

 Jim Mariol story in UC Magazine.

-Dan Meyer was brand manager with Jakks Pacific, a major toy and leisure-product company in Ft.
+Dan Meyer was a brand manager with Jakks Pacific, a major toy and leisure-product company in Ft.
 Lauderdale, Fla, when he designed the action figures and play set related to the movie "The Chronicles of Narnia: Prince Caspian" in '08.
-In doing so, he placed a likeness of his own face on the Telmarine soldier action figure (one of the bad guys, shown at far right).
+In doing so, he placed a likeness of his own face on the Telmarine soldier action figure.

-In 2009, he became director of marketing and design at the newly founded The Bridge Direct in the Miami/Fort Lauderdale area.
-By Christmas 2012, the company had released a line of Hobbit toys (four of them pictured here) to coincide with Peter Jackson's new movie and was on its way to becoming one of the top toy companies.
-The Bridge Direct has also produced licensed toys for Frankenweenie, Looney Tunes, Authur Christmas, Justin Beiber, the Power Rangers and Jackie Evancho.
+In 2009, he became the director of marketing and design at the newly founded The Bridge Direct in the Miami/Fort Lauderdale area.
+By Christmas 2012, the company had released a line of Hobbit toys to coincide with Peter Jackson's new movie and was on its way to becoming one of the top toy companies.
+The Bridge Direct has also produced licensed toys for Frankenweenie, Looney Tunes, Aurthur Christmas, Justin Bieber, the Power Rangers and Jackie Evancho.

 Sean Mullaney, DAAP '89